tadmn/visage/README.md

 # Visage: UI library meets creative coding

 **Visage** is a GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
-It merges the structure of a UI framework with the features of a creative graphics libraries, supporting custom shaders for advanced effects.
+It merges the structure of a UI framework with the features of a creative graphics libraries.

 ## Full Basic Example
 ```cpp